Scientists challenge US wildlife director's qualifications - Local News 8

 Williams has a bachelor’s in philosophy from the University of Virginia and a law degree from the University of Montana, according to congressional records and the Department of Interior.

 The Fish and Wildlife Service did not respond to multiple emails about her qualifications.
-Interior spokesperson Melissa Schwartz declined comment on the letter and the White House did not immediately respond.
+Interior spokesperson Melissa Schwartz declined to comment on the letter, and the White House did not respond.

 Attorneys for the Biden administration said in court filings that the law requires Williams’ education to be considered “cumulatively” with her experience.